ArssG/ArssG/README.md

 ### Hi 👋, I'm Eduardo
-A Computer Science Engineering studen, passionate about web development and game develoment.
+A Computer Science Engineering student, passionate about web development and game develoment.
 Also have some experience using linux.

 I love learn new technologies, and experiment with them, build some small projects for practice.